karnsaurabhkumar/samta/README.md

-# samta
+# Samta.Law
-Samta.law is a set of AI utilities for working with legal documents
+Samta is a set of AI utilities for working with legal documents